VDA5050/VDA5050/VDA5050_EN.md

 - Change in the `zoneSets` array
 - Change in the `maps` array

+*Remark: For above mentioned arrays, changes in the content of the array as well as changes in the number of entries shall trigger a state message transmission.*

 There should be an effort to curb the amount of communication.
 If two events correlate with each other (e.g., the receiving of a new order usually forces an update of the `nodeStates` and `edgeStates`; as does the driving over a node), it is sensible to trigger one state update instead of multiple.
 The minimum time between two consecutive state messages is defined by the factsheet ([7.10 Implementation of the factsheet message](#710-implementation-of-the-factsheet-message) `protocolLimits.timing.minimumStateInterval`) .